Koorye/PCD/README.md

 ## News

-- 🔥May 23, 2025: Our paper has been updated for better clarity and readability.
+- 🔥**May 23, 2025**: Our paper has been updated for **better clarity and readability**.
 The optimized version is now available on arXiv.
-- 🔥May 20, 2025: The code is released and the paper is now available on arXiv.
+- 🔥**May 20, 2025**: The code is released and the paper is now available on arXiv.

 ## Introduction